-For the period beginning January 1, 2001 and ending September 30, 2001, and for any fiscal year beginning with FY 2002, a State may, in reimbursing an FQHC/RHC for services furnished to Medicaid beneficiaries, use a methodology other than the Medicaid PPS, but only if the following statutory requirements are met.
+For any fiscal year after FY 2002, a State may use an APM methodology other than the Medicaid PPS, but only if the following statutory requirements are met.
 First, the APM must be agreed to by the State and by each individual FQHC/RHC to which the State wishes to apply the methodology.
 Second, the methodology must result in a payment to the center or clinic that is a least equal to the amount to which the center or clinic is entitled under the Medicaid PPS.
 Third, the methodology must be described in the approved State plan.